Should I Pay Off Debt Or Save For A House?

 If you have a low credit score due to your debt, you may want to prioritize paying down your debt before saving for a home.

 Whether you decide to pay off debt or save for a home first could depend on timing.
 When deciding on your purchase timeline, pay attention to what’s going on in the economy, the real estate industry and the local market.
-How are these numbers driving trends?
+How are these numbers driving trends and predictions?

 If trends are telling you to purchase right away, you may want to save up for a home.
 If you’re going to hold off for a while and are worried about rates, you may want to work on paying off debts as things like credit score and DTI could influence your mortgage rate and terms.

-If you get a conventional loan and put down less than 20% of the home’s value, you’ll be required to have mortgage insurance, which will be added to your monthly payment.
-If you get an FHA loan, you’ll be required to pay mortgage insurance no matter what you put down.
+If you get a conventional loan and put down less than 20% of the home’s value, you’ll be required to have private mortgage insurance (PMI), which will be added to your monthly payment.
+If you get a Federal Housing Administration (FHA) loan, you’ll be required to pay mortgage insurance no matter what you put down.
 However, if you put down 10% or more, it will stay on the loan for 11 years.
 If you put down less, it will stay on for the life of the loan.

 If you want to save for a down payment to avoid mortgage insurance, that could be one reason to choose saving for a home.
 However, do keep in mind that you can remove the insurance by eventually refinancing to different terms or refinancing into a different loan.